 Since inception, we have incurred significant operating losses.
-Our net losses were \$120.3 million, \$97.2 million, and \$72.9 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-As of March 31, 2018, we had an accumulated deficit of \$337.3 million.
-We have financed our operations primarily through public offerings of our common stock, private placements of our preferred stock, our collaboration with Juno Therapeutics, Inc., a Celgene company that is a wholly-owned subsidiary of Celgene Corporation ("Juno Therapeutics"), and an upfront payment from Allergan Pharmaceuticals International Limited ("Allergan").
-We have devoted all of our efforts to research and development.
+Our net losses were \$110.0 million, \$120.3 million, \$97.2 million, and \$72.9 million for the years ended December 31, 2018, 2017, 2016 and 2015, respectively.
+As of March 31, 2019, we had an accumulated deficit of \$444.7 million.
+We have financed our operations primarily through public offerings of our common stock, private placements of our preferred stock, our collaboration with Juno Therapeutics, Inc., a Celgene company that is a wholly-owned subsidiary of Celgene Corporation ("Juno Therapeutics"), and payments under our strategic alliance with Allergan Pharmaceuticals International Limited ("Allergan").
+We have devoted substantially all of our efforts to research and development.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- continue our current research programs and our preclinical development of product candidates from our current research programs; - · seek to identify additional research programs and additional product candidates; - initiate preclinical testing and clinical trials for any product candidates we identify and develop; - maintain, expand, and protect our intellectual property portfolio and provide reimbursement of third-party expenses related to our patent portfolio; - seek marketing approvals for any of our product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing, and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval;
+- continue our current research programs and our preclinical development of product candidates from our current research programs; - · seek to identify additional research programs and additional product candidates; - initiate preclinical testing and clinical trials for any product candidates we identify and develop; - prepare for and initiate clinical development with Allergan of EDIT-101 to treat Leber congenital amaurosis ("LCA") 10 ("LCA10"); - maintain, expand, and protect our intellectual property portfolio and provide reimbursement of third-party expenses related to our patent portfolio; - seek marketing approvals for any of our product candidates that successfully complete clinical trials;

-- · further develop our genome editing platform; - hire additional clinical, quality control, and scientific personnel; - add operational, financial, and management information systems and personnel, including personnel to support our product development; - acquire or in-license other medicines and technologies; - · validate a commercial-scale current Good Manufacturing Practices ("cGMP") manufacturing facility; and - · continue to operate as a public company.
+- ultimately establish a sales, marketing, and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - further develop our genome editing platform; - hire additional clinical, quality control, and scientific personnel; - add operational, financial, and management information systems and personnel, including personnel to support our product development; - acquire or in-license other medicines and technologies; - · validate a commercial-scale current Good Manufacturing Practices ("cGMP") manufacturing facility; and - · continue to operate as a public company.

-We have not initiated clinical development of any product candidate and expect that it will be many years, if ever, before we have a product candidate ready for commercialization.
+We have only recently begun preparing for the initiation of clinical development with Allergan of EDIT-101 and expect that it will be many years, if ever, before we have a product candidate ready for commercialization.
 To become and remain profitable, we must develop and eventually commercialize a medicine or medicines with significant market potential.
 This will require us to be successful in a range of challenging activities, including identifying product candidates, completing preclinical testing and clinical trials of product candidates, obtaining marketing approval for these product candidates, manufacturing, marketing, and selling those medicines for which we may obtain marketing approval, and satisfying any post-marketing requirements.
 We may never succeed in these activities and, even if we do, may never generate revenues that are significant or large enough to achieve profitability.
-We are currently only in the preclinical testing stages for our most advanced research programs.
+Other than EDIT-101, we are currently only in the preclinical testing stages for our most advanced research programs.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business, or continue our operations.
 A decline in the value of our company could cause our stockholders to lose all or part of their investments in us.